phalcon-orphanage/docs/en/installation.md

 > **NOTE**: You should always try and use the latest version of Phalcon and PHP as both address bugs, security enhancements as well as performance.
 {: .alert .alert-danger }

+> **NOTE**: The documentation below refers to the Phalcon 5.0.0 installation.
+Adjust your installation/commands to the version you want to install accordingly.
+{: .alert .alert-danger }

 Along with PHP 7.4 or greater, depending on your application needs and the Phalcon components you need, you might need to install the following extensions: